plotly/plotly.py/doc/python/renderers.md

 In general, there are six different approaches you can take in order to display `plotly` figures:

- 1. Using the `renderers` framework in the context of a script or notebook (the main topic of this page)
+ - Using the `renderers` framework in the context of a script or notebook (the main topic of this page)
- 2. Using [Dash](https://dash.plot.ly) in a web app context
+ - Using [Plotly Studio](https://plotly.com/studio) to generate charts using natural language
- 3. Using [Plotly Studio](https://plotly.com/studio) to generate charts using natural language
+ - Using [Dash](https://dash.plot.ly) in a web app context
- 4. Using a [`FigureWidget` rather than a `Figure`](https://plotly.com/python/figurewidget/) in an [`ipywidgets` context](https://ipywidgets.readthedocs.io/en/stable/)
+ - Using a [`FigureWidget` rather than a `Figure`](https://plotly.com/python/figurewidget/) in an [`ipywidgets` context](https://ipywidgets.readthedocs.io/en/stable/)
- 5. By [exporting to an HTML file](https://plotly.com/python/interactive-html-export/) and loading that file in a browser immediately or later
+ - By [exporting to an HTML file](https://plotly.com/python/interactive-html-export/) and loading that file in a browser immediately or later
- 6. By [rendering the figure to a static image file using Kaleido](https://plotly.com/python/static-image-export/) such as PNG, JPEG, SVG, PDF or EPS and loading the resulting file in any viewer
+ - By [rendering the figure to a static image file using Kaleido](https://plotly.com/python/static-image-export/) such as PNG, JPEG, SVG, PDF or EPS and loading the resulting file in any viewer

-Each of the first three approaches is discussed below.
+Each of the first four approaches is discussed below.

 ### Displaying Figures Using The `renderers` Framework